 Once shared online, your personal profiles and photos become part of the public domain.
 That includes not only what one person posts, but also what other people post about them.
 For example, on Facebook, monitor what pictures have been “tagged” with your name, and consider removing tags from inappropriate pictures—or asking the person who posted it to remove the picture.

 When I first began blogging, I did so anonymously.
-Since then, I’ve put my own name on my blog, but I use nicknames for my daughters (Sunshine and Lily) and refer to other family and friends by title (e.g., “my husband,” “my brother).
+Since then, I’ve put my own name on my blog, but I use nicknames for my kids and refer to other family and friends by title (e.g., “my husband,” “my brother).
 This is a matter of personal preference among bloggers, of course, but I prefer to walk on the “safe” rather than sorry side.

 I still do not post photos of my daughters online, especially after hearing one blogger’s story of finding photos of her son being printed on T-shirts by one online entrepreneur.
 If you do post pictures on your blog, watermark them with your name to make it harder for them to be stolen or used without your permission.